0xForked/Babli/README.md

 # Babli App

-This repository contains a detailed Babli App that inspired by <a href="https://tokopedia.com">Tokopedia</a>
+This repository contains a detailed Babli App that inspired by <a href="https://tokopedia.com">Tokopedia app design</a>

 </br>
 <p align="center">